 The composition of coal ash depends on the chemistry of the coal being burnt.
-It is made up mainly of silicon and other minerals but can contain high concentrations of heavy metals and other contaminants.
+It is made up mainly of silicon, other minerals and trace elements such as metals and other matter.

 Re-use of coal ash

-The amount of coal ash re-used in NSW has grown in recent years and the EPA supports its increased re-use where it is safe to do so.
+The amount of coal ash re-used in NSW has grown in recent years.
+We support the reuse of coal ash where it:

 - is genuine, rather than a means of waste disposal